Helping California’s Workers Fight For The Pensions They Earned

 Southern California workers who earn a pension through their employment count on those funds to help them enjoy a comfortable retirement.
 When mismanagement or outright negligence leaves the pension underfunded, it can leave workers with tough decisions.
 Must they keep working well past retirement age?
 If their health won’t allow them to keep working, how will they afford basic needs like food, medicine and shelter?

 The Law Office of Michael A. Conger represents workers facing violations of their pension rights under such laws as the Employee Retirement Income Security Act of 1974 (ERISA).
-Since 1992, attorney Michael Conger has successfully litigated complex pension disputes that often involve hundreds or thousands of members of a class action.
+Since 1992, attorney Michael Conger has successfully litigated complex pension disputes that often involve hundreds or thousands of members.
 As a solo practitioner, Mr. Conger is free to select which cases he will accept.
 When he chooses a case, he gives the matter his full attention and works tenaciously toward a reasonable solution.

 Public Versus Private Pensions In California